splunk/public-o11y-docs/apm/span-tags/metricsets.rst

 - traces
 - workflows (Workflow metrics are created by default when you create a Business Workflow.
 Custom MMS are not available for Business Workflows.)

-Monitoring MetricSets in APM are classified as histogram metrics.
-Previously, MMS were classified as either counter or gauge metrics.
-A histogram metric type represents a distribution of measurements or metrics, with complete percentile data available.
+Monitoring MetricSets in APM are generated as histogram metrics.
+Previously, MMS were classified as either a counter or gauge metric type.
+Histogram metrics represent a distribution of measurements or metrics, with complete percentile data available.
 Data is distributed into equally sized intervals, allowing you to compute percentiles across multiple services, and aggregate datapoints from multiple metric time series.
-Histogram metrics provide a noticeable advantage over other metric types when calculating percentiles, such as the p90 percentile for a single MTS.
+Histogram metrics provide an advantage over other metric types when calculating percentiles, such as the p90 percentile for a single MTS.
 See more in :ref:`metric-types`.

 For each metric, there is 1 metric time series (MTS) with responses ``sf_error: true`` or ``sf_error: false``.